Short-term rentals

 Secondary use

-- Secondary use short-term rental accommodation is being removed as a permitted use from all zones.
-However, under the City’s discretion, 498 current licenced secondary use short-term rentals will be granted 'legal non-conforming status' and will be permitted to continue operating in Kelowna, even after May 1, 2024, if they meet provincial principal residence requirements.
+- Secondary use short-term rental accommodation was removed as a permitted use from all zones.
+However, under the City’s discretion, 498 licenced secondary use short-term rentals were granted 'legal non-conforming status' and are permitted to continue operating in Kelowna, if they meet provincial principal residence requirements.

 Principal residence